 Looking for a list of Clive Cussler books in order?
 We’re here to help.

 Clive Cussler’s books are a favorite for many people.
-The Clive Cussler Books in Order usually involves Dirk Pitt, an oceanographer, and marine engineer.
-The U.S. government often calls upon him to investigate maritime mysteries such as sunken ships or art treasures looted from countries once part of the Ottoman Empire.
+One of his most popular series involves Dirk Pitt, an oceanographer and marine engineer.
+The U.S. government often calls upon him to investigate maritime mysteries such as sunken ships or art treasures.

 Clive Cussler Books in Order by Series